Arapahoe County Divorce Attorney

 Initial filing and serving: The first step in the process, after you have contacted an Arapahoe County divorce lawyer, is filing a Petition for Dissolution of Marriage.
 Unless you are working with the other party in an uncontested divorce, they will then need to be served with the papers.
 Once a spouse has been served, he or she has 21 days to file a response with the court.

 Automatic protections in divorce or legal separation: Colorado has enacted certain laws to keep both sides safe from retaliation in a divorce.
 Known as the Automatic Temporary Injunction, this statute (C.R.S.
 14-10-107) will protect you as soon as divorce papers are served or a waiver of service is signed.
 You are protected from things like the transfer or disposing of property, being harassed or disturbed by your spouse, having your minor children removed from the state without your consent, and payment lapses on things like health, auto, and home insurance.

 Mediation prior to trial: Mediation is often required in divorce cases, but this requirement varies by county.
 Divorce in Arapahoe County always requires mediation prior to trial.
 Courts want people to make an earnest effort to settle their issues prior to moving onto a hearing in front of a judge.
 However, it is not a replacement for the court process.
 Any agreements settled on during mediation still need a court case to be filed in order for them to become binding and enforceable.

 For great legal representation, contact the team at Plog & Stein, P.C.
 We have served communities around Arapahoe County for many years and know the ins and outs of your family law court system.
-Call us at 303-781-0322 or contact us online for a consultation.
+Call us at (303) 781-0322 or contact us online to schedule consultation.